Mbombela: Mbombela Stadium

 In 2013 it hosted two rugby test matches between Italy and Samoa, followed by South Africa and Scotland.
-The Stadium hosts regular Premier Soccer League matches with Bidvest Wits, Kaizer Chiefs, Orlando Pirates and Mpumalanga Black Aces regularly playing host.

 Mbombela Golf Club

 Mbombela Golf Club was originally the Nelspruit Golf Club until 2017.
 Following an incident in which a black caddie was allegedly assaulted by four white golfers, the club's name was changed, alongside other commitments to increase the number of black staff and pay caddies a basic salary.

 Media

 Print

 Lowveld Media is a major printer and publisher of newsprint materials in the region.
 Major newspapers include the Lowvelder, Mpumalanga News and Nelspruit Post.
 African Eye News Service is an established news agency in the city which writes articles for national newspapers and websites.

 Broadcasting

 The SABC has a regional office in the city.
 Jacaranda FM operates a studio near the Emnotweni Casino.

 Ligwalagwala FM is the largest SABC-owned radio station in the city and the Mpumalanga Province.
 It is a public broadcaster which primarily broadcasts in the Swazi language.

 RISE FM (originally named MPowerFM before it was bought out by the Times Media Group) is an independent commercial radio station broadcasting in English from studios in the city and eMalahleni to the province of Mpumalanga, and the Afrikaans local community radio station Radio Laeveld 100.5fm broadcasts to the Lowveld area from the city.

+The town is mentioned in the TV show The Chelsea Detective S2 E3.